 Chase Field * (1998- )

 Built for the Arizona Diamondbacks expansion franchise, east side of downtown Phoenix.
-State Farm Stadium (NFL) is 13 miles WNW, and Sun Devil Stadium (Ariz.
-St. U.) is 8 miles east.
+State Farm Stadium (home of the NFL Arizona Cardinals), formerly "University of Phoenix Stadium," is 13 miles west-northwest, and Sun Devil Stadium (Arizona State University) is 8 miles east.

 Coors Field (1995- )

-Replaced Mile High Stadium, about 1.5 miles west-southwest.
+Replaced Mile High Stadium (about 1.5 miles west-southwest), where the Rockies spent their first two years, and which remained the home of the Broncos until their new stadium opened in 2003.
 About 1/2 mile northeast of Pepsi Center, home of the NBA Denver Nuggets and NHL Denver Avalanche.

 Target Field (2010- )

-Rplaced the Metrodome (1982-2009), about 1 mile east-southeast; adjacent to Target Center, home of the NBA Minnesota Timberwolves.
+Relaced the Metrodome (about 1 mile east-southeast), also former home of the NFL Vikings (1982-2013); new NFL stadium opened on same site in 2016.
+Adjacent to Target Center, home of the NBA Minnesota Timberwolves.

 Miller Park (2001- )